What health services are offered?

 The MFHC is a 501(c)3 non-profit and receives vital and growing support from our community through grants and private donations.
 It is only because of this support that MFHC is able to pursue our mission to work together in building a healthy Moab.
 We do ask patients for a donation towards their treatment to help keep the clinic functional.

 Our administrative staff is available between 9:00 AM and 5:00 PM Monday through Friday to take appointments, answer questions, and run medical programs.
 Medical providers, nurses, medical assistants, and educators are all volunteers.
 The Executive Director, with help from the volunteer board, oversees clinic operations.
-The clinic also has two AmeriCorps Volunteers In Service To America (VISTA) members who work as the Program and Volunteer Coordinators.
+The clinic also has an AmeriCorps Volunteers In Service To America (VISTA) member who works as the Outreach Coordinator.